Skip to main content

 Empowerment Evaluation

-A self-evaluation approach where programme participants systematically assess their own work to improve programmes and secure future ownership.
+A self-evaluation approach where program participants systematically assess their own work to improve programs and secure future ownership.